rwgk/cccl/docs/cuda_parallel/developer_overview.rst

     {
       cudaSetDevice(0);

-      // Kernel is now a string!
-      std::string kernel_source = R"XXX(
+      // The kernel code is now in a string! std::string kernel_source = R"XXX(
         extern "C" __device__ int op(int a);